telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/convert-project-wizard.md

 ### Distribution Selection

-The distribution selection lets you choose the version of the Telerik UI for ASP.NET MVC you want to use.
+The distribution selection lets you choose the version of the Progress&reg; Telerik&reg; UI for ASP.NET MVC you want to use.

 **Figure 1.
 Distribution selection**